|Birth: ||Jan. 15, 1971|

 January 15, 1971 – September 12, 2012

-Tyrone Snowden Woods, Sr., Senior Chief Petty Officer, US Navy SEAL (ret.), died Sept.
-12 while defending the U.S. Diplomatic Post and CIA annex in Benghazi, Libya.
+Tyrone Snowden Woods, Sr., Senior Chief Petty Officer, US Navy SEAL (ret.), perished September 12 while defending the U.S. Diplomatic Mission and CIA annex in Benghazi, Libya.
 He was 41.

-Tyrone was born in 1971 in Portland, Ore., and spent his childhood years in Long Creek, Oregon, Anacortes, Washington, and Oregon City, Oregon.
-Growing up, he was an inquisitive, busy, precocious, and fearless child.
-He learned to hunt while living on a ranch in Eastern Oregon and with his .22 in hand, no ground squirrel was ever safe.
-By the time he was 13 and living in Anacortes, he had earned an Oregon Hunter's Safety card and was also a certified PADI diver, all indications of what was to come later in life.
-During his grade school years, Tyrone participated in wrestling, which became a means for channeling his grit, determination, and competitiveness.
-In 1989, during his senior year at Oregon City High School, he placed second in district and fifth in state in the 135-pound weight class.
-He also set a new school record that year for career escapes, 51, and most falls in a season, 18.
-Always rooting him on were his loving grandparents, Eddie and Flora Mae Croft, his mother, and his uncle Ed who always encouraged his nephew's athletic pursuits.
+Tyrone was born in 1971 in Portland, Oregon, and spent his childhood years in Long Creek, Oregon; Anacortes, Washington; and Oregon City, Oregon.
+As a child, he was inquisitive, busy, precocious, imaginative,and fearless.
+While living on a ranch in Eastern Oregon, he learned to hunt and with his .22 in hand, no ground squirrel was ever safe.
+By the time he was 13 and living in Anacortes, he had earned an Oregon Hunter's Safety card and a PADI diving certification, so he could dive with his step-father in Puget Sound.
+Not foreseen at the time, these were all indications of what was to come later in life.
+Beginning in grade school, Tyrone discovered wrestling and was skilled at this great sport that offered an outlet for his grit, determination, and competitive spirit.
+In 1989, his senior year at Oregon City High School, he placed second in district and fifth in state in the 135-pound weight class.
+He also set a new school record that year for career escapes (51)and most falls in a season (18).
+His maternal family was always present rooting him on, especially his loving grandparents, Eddie and Flora Mae Croft.

 Tyrone had many personal interests.
-He was an avid runner, surfer, and car enthusiast.
-He loved speed, and was especially fond of fast cars and motorcycles, owning several Ford Cobra Mustang convertibles that he meticulously and lovingly maintained.
-These automotive skills were learned as a teen-ager at the side of his grandfather, who taught him the complex workings of engines, transmissions, electrical systems and all things related to how to repair his cars.
-Because Tyrone was extremely neat, his cars were always in immaculate condition with the engines so clean you could eat off them.
+He was an avid runner, surfer, motorcycle and car enthusiast.
+He loved speed, pushing the pedal to the metal, and was especially fond of Mustangs, owning several Ford Cobras that he meticulously and lovingly maintained.
+His love of cars and automotive skills were learned as a teen-ager from his grandfather, who inside his "man-cave" garage, taught Tyrone the complex workings of cars and how to keep the wheels rolling.
+Tyrone was especially neat and tidy, so his cars were always in immaculate condition with the engines so clean you could eat off them.

-Ty was the father of three sons: Tyrone Snowden Woods, Jr., and Hunter Woods, from his first marriage, and Kai Woods, born in June, 2012, from his second marriage.
+Tyrone was the father of three sons: Tyrone Snowden Woods, Jr., and Hunter T. Woods (So), from his first marriage, and Kai M. Woods, born in June, 2012, from his second marriage.

 Tyrone's maternal grandfather T/Sgt Eddie L. Croft